AdewaleTalabi/musicapplication/README.md

 SuccessExitStatus=143
 ```

-After setting up this file, I then used the following commands to enable that Jenkins was a part of my server's boot process.
+After setting up the Jenkins.service file, I then used the following commands to enable that Jenkins was a part of my server's boot process.

 ```
 sudo systemctl daemon-reload